Kuantan Pahang, Malaysia Travel Guide

 When visiting religious sites, modest dress is required.
 Take off your shoes before entering mosques and some temples.
 Be mindful of local customs.

-The right hand is utilized for eating and receiving items.
+The right hand is used for eating and receiving items.

-Seek shade during peak sun hours (10 AM - 4 PM).
+Stay in the shade when the sun is strongest (10 AM - 4 PM).

-East Coast Mall and Kuantan City Mall have good accessibility with ramps and elevators.
+East Coast Mall and Kuantan City Mall possess good accessibility with ramps and elevators.

 Teluk Cempedak promenade is relatively flat and accessible for most travelers.